cemoody/arcagi/arcagi/color_mapping/README.md

-# Color Mapping Experiments
+# End-to-End ARC-AGI Models

-This directory contains experiments for learning color mappings from ARC-AGI data.
+This directory contains full end-to-end neural models for solving ARC-AGI tasks.
+These models take input grids and directly predict output grids, learning both the spatial transformations and color mappings required to solve the tasks.

 ## Experiments